t0m0h1/FinalYearProject/README.md

 using Python 3.10.7 as it is compatible.

+Make sure you use python3 instead of python in bash commands.

 Check column names in training data match those in the code.

 Be careful using Windows. may have to create new virtual environment.